- No comments found

 Geoengineering is the idea of putting materials–say, certain aerosols–into the atmosphere to counteract the effects of carbon and other greenhouse gases.

 But when small-scale experiments with this approach are proposed, like a recent effort in Sweden, there are often strong objections of the “slippery slope” variety: that is, there’s probably nothing especially dangerous or wrong with this particular limited experiment.
 But looking ahead, one risk is that future larger-scale experiments may pose larger risks.
 Also, if this research leads many people think that there is likely to be a cheap and easy techno-fix for climate change a few years down the road, they will be less likely to support near-term efforts to reduce carbon emissions.
-Daniel Bodansky and Andy Parker address these arguments in “Research on Solar Climate Intervention Is the Best Defense Against Moral Hazard” (Issues in Science and Technology, Summer 2021).
-T
+Daniel Bodansky and Andy Parker address these arguments in “Research on Solar Climate Intervention Is the Best Defense Against Moral Hazard”

 Their essay suggests that the case against research experiments in geoengineering is shaky on several grounds: